pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

             sock = s[0]
             event = s[1]
             if(event & uselect.POLLIN):
-                # Check if the socket belongs to CoAp module
+                # Check if the socket belongs to the CoAp module
                 if(sock == coap_socket):
                     # Call Coap.read() which parses the incoming CoAp message
                     Coap.read()